Isogeny graphs with maximal real multiplication: Isogenies preserving real multiplication

-\begin{proof} The number of horizontal isogenies is given by the number of projective ideals of norm $\ell$.
-In order to count descending isogenies, we count the abelian surfaces lying at a given level in the graph (up to isomorphism), by applying class number relations.
-More precisely, we have the exact sequence
+In order to count descending isogenies, we count the abelian surfaces lying at a given level in the graph (up to isomorphism).
+To do this, let $\cO$ be the order of conductor $\fkf$ and assume $\fkf$ is prime to $\fkl$.
+We use Lemma~\ref{ShimuraCardinality} to compute $\#\mathfrak{C}(\cO)$, and thus the number of p.p.a.v. with CM by $\cO$, in terms of $\#\Cl(\cO)$.

+To compute $\#\Cl(\cO)$, we will apply class number relations.
+More precisely, we have the exact sequence:

 Hence we have the formula for the class number